frostburn/hewmp/README.md

 # Text2Music
 Text2Music is a machine-readable notation system for writing music in (tempered) just intonation.

-It supports bare ratios, edo steps, Color Notation, Ups-and-Downs Notation and HEWMP.
+It supports bare ratios, edo steps, Color notation, Ups-and-Downs notation and HEWMP notation.
-(The last acronym stands for Helmholtz / Ellis / Wolf / Monzo / Pakkanen notation).
+(The last acronym stands for Helmholtz / Ellis / Wolf / Monzo / Pakkanen).

 ## Writing Music Using Ratios